Simprints Documentation

 Note: This feature is disabled by default when a project is created.
 To have this feature in your project speak with your program manager on how to enable enrolment+.

-What is Enrolment+ ?
+What is Enrolment+?

-Continuing with our clinic scenario, assuming a patient came to your clinic and the frontline worker decides to enrol this person with the assumption that they are a new patient.
+Continuing with our clinic scenario, assuming a patient comes to your clinic and the frontline worker decides to enrol this person with the assumption that they are a new patient.
 Given that enrolment+ is enabled for your project, Simprints ID would first try to match this person's biometric data with previously registered people and will return a list of potential candidates if any matches exist, else it will just enrol the new biometric data.
 This process of identifying existing records before enrolment is what we call enrolment+.

 This is done to prevent potential duplicates, but if the frontline worker deems the beneficiary to be truly unique, then a process can be triggered to enrol the last captured biometrics without having to recapture the biometric data again.
 Hence the name enrolment+.